hjboisvert/theaterofthemind/TOTM_BRITTA_VR/Docs/totm_pc_setup.md

 ## Elgato
-Install 4k Capture Utility from the elgato site.Installing the utility will also install the required drivers for the capture cards.
+Install 4k Capture Utility in the installers folder.
+Installing the utility will also install the required drivers for the capture cards.

-TOTM_BROADCAST
+## TOTM_BROADCAST
-Copy BROADCAST.zip to the Documents folder
-Unzip
-In the BROADCAST folder, right click on TOTM_BROADCAST.exe then “Create Shortcut” Place the new shortcut on the desktop
+In the `TOTM\BROADCAST\bin` folder, right click on TOTM_BROADCAST.exe then “Create Shortcut” Place the new shortcut on the desktop

 ---